techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/bluetooth-devices.md

 Native Bluetooth personal peripherals refer to personal headsets or speakerphones that are directly paired and connected to the integrated Bluetooth radio of a host device, such as a PC or mobile phone, without requiring an adapter or dongle.
 This article provides a comprehensive overview of Native Bluetooth personal peripherals and outlines the certification requirements necessary for compatibility with Microsoft Teams.

+To see a list of supported Bluetooth personal peripherals, see [Certified personal peripherals](/microsoftteams/devices/usb-devices).

 ## Certification requirements

 The certification program ensures that audio personal peripherals offer rich audio quality and full functionality with the Teams app experience.
 Functionalities included in this certification are: